freedomofpress/securedrop-docs/docs/admin/maintenance/kernel_troubleshooting.rst

 what is happening.

 Provided that you can log in, check if you have network access.
 Try a command such as ``sudo host freedom.press``.
-If you don’t have network access, it is most likely due to the upgraded kernel missing a network driver for your hardware.
+If you don't have network access, it is most likely due to the upgraded kernel missing a network driver for your hardware.